School of Labor and Employment Relations Climate Jobs Institute

 Layoffs and Uncertainty

-EECs and small contractors were more likely to be laying off workers already or planning to downsize in the coming months.
+• EECs and small contractors were more likely to be laying off workers already or planning to downsize.

 • CEJA workforce graduates, especially those facing barriers to employment, were viewed as most at risk of layoffs or hiring freezes.

-Despite these headwinds, some clean energy companies are adapting:
+Despite these headwinds, clean energy businesses are adapting:

 • Pivoting to sectors with longer-lasting federal incentives (battery storage, solar leases)